tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

     - [slug].js # dynamically shows the appropriate blog post
 ```

-On the home page we get each post from the `_posts` directory and sort them by date before showing them:
+On the home page we get each post from the `_posts` directory and sort them by date before showing them with our `getAllPosts` function:

 ```js
 export function getAllPosts(fields = []) {